Make the most of your California Tidepool Visit

 - Take photos while you’re there and then identify the animals & plant life that you don’t recognize when you get home.)

-- a change of clothes (& possibly a towel).
+- Change of clothes (& possibly a towel).
 We went to the library and checked out several books on ocean creatures (none on plants) & half of the wildlife we saw was very well camouflaged we missed a lot.

 - Sturdy shoes (as you’ll see from photos we wore flip flops & even went barefoot.
 We were ok but I have had other trips where jellies washed up onshore.
 Sturdy shoes are recommended)

-We “looked with our eyes” at mussel, barnacle and anemone beds.
+For preschoolers use phrases like “we looked with our eyes, not our hand”.
+It was hard for my 4 year old not to touch the mussels, barnacles and anemone beds, but he did it!
 We saw the most wildlife in the crevasses of the rocks like Starfish, Anemones, crabs & other creatures.
 We resisted the urge to pick them up to help support their survival after we talked about what these plants and animals need to life.

 IMPORTANT Tidpooling TIP: Explore the lowest part of the beach FIRST!